t3rohaha/softuni/04_oop_advanced/README.md

 publisher/subscriber model where one object (`publisher`) can notify multiple other objects (`subscribers`) about changes or important occurences.

+**PUBLISHER** A class that defines the handler method and fires the event.

+**SUBSCRIBER** A class that provides the handler method and subscribes to the publisher.

 **DELEGATE** Pointer to function.
 A type that represents a reference to a method.
 Enable you to treat methods as objects.

-**EVENTHANDLER** Responsible for receiving and processing data from delegate.
+**EVENTHANDLER** Delegate that defines an event handler.
 Normally receive two parameters `Sender` and `EventArgs`.

 ## MORE